jainrishi2001/jainrishi2001/README.md

 ### :man_technologist: About Me :
 I am Rishi Jain, a Product Manager <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30"> and a Community lover from India.
-- :telescope: I’m a graduate of Computer Science Engineering from Manipal University Jaipur.
+- :telescope: I am currently pursuing my Masters in Computer Science at Brown University in US.
+I completed my undergrad in Computer Science Engineering from Manipal University Jaipur, India.
 I was also a OnePlus Community Student Intern 2022-23 and a Postman Student Leader.

-- :seedling: Exploring the latest field of Blockchain.
+- :seedling: Exploring the latest field of Blockchain and HCI.

 - :zap: In my free time, I love to read books and watch anime(Sub not Dub).